conda-incubator/conda-store/docusaurus-docs/community/contribute/issues.md

 # Create and improve issues

-## Submit bug report or feature request
+## Submit a bug report or feature request

 The conda-store issue trackers are the preferred channel for bug reports, documentation requests, and submitting pull requests.